 Fire Houses

 The building of fire stations throughout the city became common in the early 20th century as the city limits expanded outward from its central business district and historic neighborhoods.
-By 1900, the fire department had evolved from volunteer units into an operative, public service, and the construction of fire stations reflected their importance to the community.
-The origins of the fire department reach back into the 1840s after the passing of fire prevention-related ordinances, but not until the first decade of the 20th century was their a robust, municipal response to the destructive force of building fires.
+By 1900, the fire department had evolved from volunteer units into an operative public service, and the construction of fire stations reflected their importance to the community.
+The origins of the fire department reach back into the 1840s after the passing of fire prevention-related ordinances, but not until the first decade of the 20th century was there a robust, municipal response to the destructive force of building fires.
 In 1854, Firemen’s Hall was built along the 200 block of S. Burdick Street, on the west side of the street.
 As water retention systems evolved, and the technological apparatuses and modes of transportation were honed, fighting fires became less dangerous, and more effective.
 Most of these historical stations have been preserved, renovated and repurposed.

 Central Fire Station (Demolished)